 I am a Swiss Ukrainian Canadian writer, translator, dancer.

 My memoir in progress is titled Escape Artists; my published work includes creative nonfiction essays, flash essays, micro-flash and literary translations from German to English.
-I have been nominated for Best of the Net, five times for a Pushcart Prize, and “Slaves of Dance,” based on excerpts from my memoir, was named a “Notable Essay” in The Best American Essays 2019.
+I have been nominated for Best of the Net, five times for a Pushcart Prize; “Slaves of Dance,” based on excerpts from my memoir, was named a “Notable Essay” in The Best American Essays 2019.